ethicalpunk/torrent-tracker-queryer/README.md

 A script that iterates through a .txt ip list, and checks for Torrent activity through Torrent trackers.
 <br />
 <br />
 This script was originally made to keep bad IP's from connecting to a server.
-Hence the reason why the script looks so broken up and messy as it was taken in chunks and put back together.
+Hence the reason why the script looks so broken up and messy, as it was taken in chunks and put back together.

 Features
 ============